Orchard Road: Public transport

-Mass Rapid Transit (underground trains)
+Trains

 There are four major MRT stations in the Orchard Road vicinity: Orchard, Orchard Boulevard, Somerset and Dhoby Ghaut MRT stations.
 These stations are important hubs for commuters, locals, students and tourists who travel to the shopping and business district of Orchard.

 Buses

 Bus services provided by SBS Transit, SMRT Buses, Tower Transit Singapore and Go-Ahead Singapore provide access to Orchard Road.
 Bus stops are staggered to avoid causing congestion, with the scheme being implemented on 13 May 2004 (1st Phase, Mandarin Orchard Singapore) and 28 May 2004 (2nd Phase, Midpoint Orchard).
 A bus lane was introduced in 2005, operational from 7.30 am to 8 pm, Monday to Saturday.
 It was extended to 24 hours in 2016.
-The major bus stops along Orchard Road are situated at:
+Westbound passengers can board their buses at Penang Road (Dhoby Ghaut Station), Somerset Road (Somerset Station), Orchard Turn (opp Ngee Ann City/Takashimaya), Orchard Turn (Orchard Station), Orchard Boulevard (opp Orchard Station) and Orchard Boulevard (Wheelock Place).